mac-comp123-f25/portfolio-yuntong830/README.md

-# portfolio-template
+# COMP123 Portfolio, Fall 2025

-A template for COMP123 students to maintain their in-class activities and other potential public work.
+This repo is the portfolio for COMP123 Core Concepts in Computer Science taken at Macaleser in Fall 2025.